Vicos Peru - Gear and Guide Initiative

 Cuyaqoc Wayi Gear and Guide Initiative

-Cuyaqoc Wayi, located in Vicos, Peru, is a unique community organization comprising 17 families that provide homestays and activities for tourists.
-Their purpose is not just to share their high Andian culture, but to create meaningful connections with travelers and provide economic opportunities for the youth and young adult community members.
+Cuyaqoc Wayi, located in Vicos, Peru, is a unique community organization comprising 17 families providing homestays and tourist activities.
+Their purpose is not just to share their high Andian culture but to create meaningful connections with travelers and provide economic opportunities for the youth and young adult community members.
 By preserving and sharing unique cultural experiences, Vicosians are contributing to the richness and diversity of the global tourism landscape.

 Situated at the base of Huascaran, the second tallest peak in Latin America, and bordering the Huascaran National Park, the village of Vicos attracts numerous visitors seeking outdoor adventures and cultural immersion.
 Many come here to trek, camp, and experience nature.